 A coach equals extra support.
 Distance running is such a solo sport for the most part.
 I train alone, i race alone and I used to be my own coach.
 It’s hard to constantly be your own cheerleader, motivator and supporter.
 Having Lauren gives that extra support of knowing someone cares about you, your training and the racing outcome.
 It’s a fantastic feeling to have support as a runner.
-I feel it through the blog community and Cameron for sure.

 My coach is more qualified and experienced than I am.
 Which is why I didn’t feel like I was failing or less of a “runner” when I asked for help.
 When I came to Lauren, I was asking to learn more about the sport I love, from someone who has been running longer than me (and someone who is much faster than me.)
 It is a scary process, putting your training into another person’s hands, but she’s getting some great results and numbers out of me, so i have complete trust in her plans.

 In the short amount of time i’ve worked with a coach, i’ve safely increased my weekly mileage, monthly mileage, pace and PR’d my 5K time by almost a full minute.
 I have a better mix of hill and speed workouts in my back pocket and I understand a lot more track lingo!
 I’m keeping Lauren for marathon training and i’m hoping I can continue learning and growing as a runner in this sport.

 If you would like to contact Lauren and see how she can help you with your goals click below!